cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 indicated by their initial byte: immediate ("1+0") encoding (0..23), one-byte ("1+1") (0..255),
 two-byte ("1+2", 0..65535), four-byte, and eight-byte.
-The Preferred Serialization uses the shortest of these encodings.
+The Preferred Serialization always uses the shortest of the major type 0 encodings available for an unsigned integer.
 The intention is that there is no semantic difference between the major type 0 encodings, and there also is no semantic difference between major type 0 and tag 2.
-This means that Preferred Serialization can always use major type 0 over tag 2 when possible, and the shortest encoding (and no initial zero bytes for the tagged encodings)
+This means that Preferred Serialization always uses major type 0 over tag 2 when possible, and the shortest encoding of these (and thus no leading zero bytes for the tagged encodings).
+Major type 1 and tag 3 are analogous.

 Note that there is no "signed type" in CBOR: as any specific number to be represented is either negative or not, it is represented as an